Wuszt/LibeRTTI/README.md

 # LibeRTTI :statue_of_liberty:
 LibeRTTI is header only and dependencies free library which provides type data for your (and selected built-in) c++ types.
+The minimal requirement is C++14.

 ## Features